microsoft/FluidFramework/packages/dds/tree/docs/user-facing/object-merge-semantics.md

 the edit now changes the color red to blue._

 Such overwriting is rare in application where users are given visual cues as to what data other users may be concurrently inspecting/editing.
-It' possible to prevent such overwrites by using constraints (effectively changing the semantics to first-write-wins), but note that this causes the the later edit to be dropped, and the data associated with it to be lost.
+It's possible to prevent such overwrites by using constraints (effectively changing the semantics to first-write-wins), but note that this causes the the later edit to be dropped, and the data associated with it to be lost.